pmean/build-website/text/04/mechanism.md

 One aspect of a claim that makes it extraordinary is that there is no plausible mechanism that would explain how the therapy works.
 Therapies without such a mechanism would be subjected to a higher standard of proof.
-Don\'t reject a therapy automatically, though, just because no known mechanism exists.
+Don't reject a therapy automatically, though, just because no known mechanism exists.
 Many successful medical interventions were adopted before a mechanism was discovered that explained how and why that intervention worked.

 Another problem is that not everyone agrees on when a plausible mechanism exists.
-Proponents of homeopathy argue that their approach works because water has \"memory\" that retains the effect of medicines that otherwise would be diluted out.
+Proponents of homeopathy argue that their approach works because water has "memory" that retains the effect of medicines that otherwise would be diluted out.
 They point to a series of experiments published in Nature magazine.